Sneezedip/Steam-UI-Clone/README.md

 # Steam-UI-Clone
 ## Clone of the Steam UI using customTkinter

-# Version 1.1.6
+# Version 1.1.7
- - Auto Update when saving new username (Auto updates in profile screen and TopBar)
- - Made Profile Editor screen with more details
- - Created StaticValues
+ - New Translations
- - Created class EditorUtilities to save user changes and refresh them without the need of restarting the program (only useful to username)
- - New Function ClearWidgets
+ - New Option on Profile editor (Country Change)
- - Fixed OnlineAlocated Function bugs (not "downloading" the image or crashing the program)
- - Removed Unused imports
+ - When Changing country, no more need to reload the program
+ - Added Description in Profile + new configuration in app.cfg (description) - (hard configuration)
+ - Changed Profile editor Label sizes
+ - Minor Changes in designs (Profile Editor and User Profile)

 ### for more info check *versionslog.md*